lowlydba/dba-multitool/docs/sp_doc.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 # Purpose
-The goal of this script is to generate tables using Git style Markdown from extended properties of common database objects.
+The goal of this script is to generate on the fly database documentation in Markdown.
 This allows for a free, extensible way to have a self-documenting database that can generate its own readme file.

 It documents: